 Do Short-Term Licenses Cover Fishing Tournaments?

-Is Catch-And-Release Required With a 3-Day License?
+Is Catch-and-Release Required With a 3-Day License?

 Can I Fish Across State Lines With This Permit?